filamentphp/filament/packages/actions/docs/02-overview.md

 ## Prebuilt actions

-Filament includes several pre-built actions that you can add to your app.
+Filament includes several prebuilt actions that you can add to your app.
 Their aim is to simplify the most common Eloquent-related actions:

 - [Create](prebuilt-actions/create)
 - [Edit](prebuilt-actions/edit)